vibueno/PixelOdrom/README.md

 * Click on Save to download your work

 ## Samples
-In the folder [samples](https://github.com/vibueno/PixelArtMaker/tree/master/samples), you can find art made with Pixel Art Maker
+In the folder [samples](https://github.com/vibueno/PixelOdrom/tree/master/samples), you can find art made with PixelOdrom

-##Improvements
+## Improvements
-* Save & load functions (JSON?)
+* Save & load functions (HTML)
 * Selectable brush size
 * Replacing colors on canvas (it could be helpful if you have a big surface painted with one color and you decide to change it)